chipsalliance/riscv-dv/README.md

 directed test suite that stresses all CSR instructions on all of the CSRs that the core implements.

+## External contributions and collaborations

+This repository is still under active development.
+We hope the RISC-V processor verification platform development to be a collaborative effort of the RISC-V community.
+Free feel to submit issues, feature requests, pull requests through Github.
+You can also send your private collaboration request to [riscv_dv_dev@google.com](riscv_dv_dev@google.com).
+Please refer to CONTRIBUTING.md for license related questions.

 ## Getting Started

 ### Prerequisites